Dacello/phoenix_example/presentation.md

+# GraphQL in Elixir
+When does it make sense to use GraphQL in Elixir?

+## Building an GraphQL API in Elixir

+### Background
 A few years back, I did a presentation on GraphQL.
 At the time, I was working on a project called "AutoFi", and we had just started playing around with using GraphQL there (AutoFi used JS exclusively).
 I hadn't gotten too deep into elixir yet at the time, but I did note that there was an Elixir implementation of GraphQL called "Absinthe", and I was curious to try it.
-But, I never got around to using it for that presentation, and since then there really haven't been any opportunities to create a graphql api in elixir.
+I never got around to using it for that presentation, and since then there really haven't been any opportunities to create a graphql api in elixir.

 So, recently I decided I would try out absinthe on a hobby project, with the hopes of using it for this presentation and maybe even some #content.

+### The Dataset
-I needed to have a good dataset with some reasonably complex associations so we can get the most out of GraphQL I decided to go with Pokemon, since:
+I needed to have a good dataset with some reasonably complex associations so we can get the most out of GraphQL.
+I decided to go with Pokemon, since:
   1. I recently picked the card game back up and its been fun
   2. The data relationships are actually pretty complex and will be great for showing what GraphQL has to offer